geschd23/DeepLearningHW/README.md

 Common techniques for improving model performance:
 * Normalize inputs to [0, 1] to avoid high variance due to uneven scales
+* Early stopping: train the model until performance on the validation set starts dropping (due to overfitting), and then retrain the model up to that epoch.
 * Data augmentation (especially useful on images):
     * Rotation
     * Scale